pwb999/SolarPath/README.md

 # SolarPath

-This simple App is to designed to show the Azimuth, Shadow and Altitude of the Sun based on its live GPS location.
+This simple App is to designed to show the Azimuth, Shadow and Altitude of the Sun derived from its GPS location.